Woman Hiking Rocky Alpine Trail with Teal Backpack

 TL;DR: Best Hiking Backpacks for Women

 Finding the right pack is entirely about matching your torso length and shoulder width.
-The Osprey Eja 58 is our top pick for ultralight backpackers wanting maximum ventilation, while the Gregory Maven 58 offers the best balance of comfort and load support for multi-day trips.
-If you struggle with narrow shoulders, the Deuter Aircontact Core 60+10 SL features a specialized harness that prevents strap slippage.
+The Osprey Eja 58 is our top pick for lightweight backpackers wanting maximum back ventilation, while the Gregory Maven 58 offers the best balance of comfort and load support for multi-day trips.
+If you struggle with narrow shoulders, the Deuter Aircontact Core 60+10 SL features a specialized slim-line harness that prevents strap slippage.

 The Five Best Hiking Backpacks for Women: Quick Comparison